 Because the Carry On has buckles on the bottoms of the straps, in addition to a front and back carry, you can also do a hip carry (check out the video to see how it works) for a total of three carrying positions.

-Also, because of the buckles, you can cross the straps for narrower shoulders or a petite frame.
-The straps also have perfect fit adjusters at the top to make the straps shorter as well as two-way adjustments on the straps themselves.
+Also, because of the buckles with dual adjustment, you can cross the straps for narrower shoulders or a petite frame.
+The shoulder straps also have perfect fit adjusters at the top to make the straps shorter as well as two-way adjustments on the straps themselves.
 These two-way adjustable straps make it easy to get a great fit front or back carrying as well as dropping baby down to breastfeed.